Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

-There are two key aspects when evaluating the usefulness of a foundation model.
-First, it is to assess how the new foundation model compares to published competitors.
-This is done by benchmarking performance on an agreed set of tasks, following a rigorous protocol that allows for fair comparability and reproducibility.
-Second, the use the new foundation model in real-world downstream tasks and applications, implemented directly by subject matter experts (SMEs).
-In this case, the SMEs compare the foundation model to the state-of-the-art in their domain to assess whether there is any increase in performance.
+There are two key aspects to consider when evaluating the usefulness of a foundation model.
+The first involves benchmarking the model against published competitors using a standardized set of tasks, following a rigorous protocol that ensures fair comparison and reproducibility.
+The second focuses on assessing the model’s performance in real-world downstream tasks, comparing it to state-of-the-art methods in those domains.

-These two activities are usually disjoint, and, to the best of our knowledge, never done and presented before as part of a holistic evaluation of a new model in EO and remote sensing.
-This usually does not happen because the researchers developing new foundation models usually come from an AI and computer science background, while the ones more interested in real-world scientific applications come more from a traditional remote sensing and earth observation background.

-In our research, we went beyond these limitations and not only carried out the most in-depth benchmarking evaluation of a new EO model to date, but we also involved SMEs with different expertise throughout the design, training and evaluation of our model.
-As a matter of fact, SMEs informed design choices of our pretraining dataset, model architecture and evaluation, with novel real-world downstream tasks.

-To make this possible, we addressed another key issue with the majority of EO foundation models published and released over the last few years.
-Particularly, it is common practice to release the model weights and architecture in places like Hugging Face and Github, however very rarely there are instructions on how to adapt the model to different applications or even a code base to easily fine-tune the model for new downstream tasks.
-Therefore, we onboarded Prithvi-EO-2.0 on TerraTorch\footnote{\url{https://github.com/IBM/terratorch}}, a PyTorch lightning \footnote{\url{https://lightning.ai/docs/pytorch/stable/}} and TorchGeo \footnote{\url{https://torchgeo.readthedocs.io/en/stable/}} powered fine-tuning toolkit for Earth Observation foundation models that, once a model is onboarded, allows easy customization to classification, multi-label classification, semantic segmentation, and regression tasks.